shlienlab/raccoon/README.md

 This library includes

 * features filtering by variance, MAD or t-SVD
-* integrated UMAP dimensionality reduction
+* integrated unsupervised/supervised UMAP dimensionality reduction
-* clusters identification by DBSCAN or HDBSCAN
+* clusters identification by DBSCAN, HDBSCAN, SNN or Louvain
 * k-NN classification
 * GPU implementation with RAPIDS